 To remedy our identified material weakness, significant deficiency and other control deficiencies in connection with preparation of our consolidated financial statements, we have adopted several measures to improve our internal control over financial reporting.
-For example, we hired a chief financial officer with a solid understanding of, and extensive work experience involving, U.S. GAAP and SEC financial reporting.
+For example, we hired a chief financial officer and a senior financial officer, each of whom has a solid understanding of and extensive work experience involving U.S. GAAP and SEC financial reporting.
 We hired two internal auditors to expand our existing internal audit team and organized training sessions regarding U.S. GAAP for our accounting staff.
-In addition, we plan to further increase the number of employees with knowledge of U.S. GAAP and SEC regulations within our finance and accounting departments, implement a comprehensive ERP system and continue to provide our accounting staff with U.S. GAAP training.
+In addition, we plan to further increase the number of employees with knowledge of U.S. GAAP and SEC regulations within our finance and accounting departments, implement a comprehensive ERP system and continue to provide our accounting and finance staff with U.S. GAAP training.
 We will continue to implement measures to remedy our internal control deficiencies in order to meet the deadline imposed by Section 404 of the Sarbanes-Oxley Act.
-We expect that we will incur significant costs in the implementation of such measures.
+We intend to remediate the material weakness and other control deficiencies in our internal control over financial reporting within one year after this offering.
+We also expect that we will incur significant costs in an amount of approximately US\$2 million in the implementation of remediation measures.
 However, the implementation of these measures may not fully address the deficiencies in our internal control over financial reporting.
 We are not able to estimate with reasonable certainty the costs that we will need to incur to implement these and other measures designed to improve our internal control over financial reporting.
-See "Risk factors- Risks related to our business and industry-If we fail to maintain an effective system of internal control over financial reporting, we may be unable to accurately report our financial results or prevent fraud, and investor confidence in our company and the market price of our ADSs may be adversely affected."
+See "Risk factors-Risks related to our business and industry-If we fail to maintain an effective system of internal control over financial reporting, we may be unable to accurately report our financial results or prevent fraud, and investor confidence in our company and the market price of our ADSs may be adversely affected."